The Department of Physics at Queen’s University is one of the leading Canadian research institutes in Physics, Engineering Physics and Astronomy.

-Our staff and students carry out their research on campus as well as at external facilities including some of the largest astronomical and astroparticle observatories in the world, such as Gemini and SNO, the High Performance Computing Virtual Lab (HPCVL supercomputer) and at the Cancer Centre of Southeastern Ontario.
+Our staff and students carry out their research on campus as well as at external facilities including some of the largest astronomical and astro-particle observatories in the world, such as Gemini and SNO, and the High Performance Computing Virtual Lab (HPCVL supercomputer) and at astronomical observatories around the world.

 For a select group of students (2-5 per year), we allow accelerated entry to the Ph.D. program after one year in the Master’s program.

 We encourage you to identify an area of research interest and contact a potential supervisor before applying.

 Students in the Astrophysics and Astronomy program have the opportunity to carry out observations at astronomical facilities in Chile, Hawaii, California, Arizona, New Mexico, Australia.
 Students in the experimental particle astrophysics group carry out research at SNOLAB, the underground science laboratory near Sudbury, Ontario.